 This level indicates that you understand how PRINCE2 can be applied on a non-complex project.

 The Practitioner level is an open book 2.5 hour exam meaning that candidates can use their PRINCE2 manuals during the exam.
-Candidates must answer questions from 8 out of 11 syllabus areas.
-Each area is worth 10 marks making a total of 80 (8 x 10) marks available.
-Candidates must score at least 44 marks (55%) in order to gain certification.
+Candidates must answer questions based on a project scenario.
+Candidates must score at least 38 marks out of 68 (55%) in order to gain certification.

 Existing project managers or people wanting to move into project management should consider taking the Practitioner exam.